 - 1 medium onion, diced

 - 2 Tbsp plus 1 tsp gochujang, divided

-- 2 Tbsp plus 1 tsp doenjang or red miso paste
+- 1 Tbsp doenjang (see notes for red miso paste substitution)

 - 2 bay leaves